MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L02/Lab02_Build_Desktop_Flow.md

 > <img src="../L02/media/image30.png" style="width:4.80332in;height:1.82998in"
 > alt="drag the action as described" />

-5. Click the UI element dropdown and then click Add UI element.
+5. Click the UI element dropdown and then click **Add UI element**.

 6. Hold the Ctrl key and Click on the text **Draw denied contact bank**.